Color Contrast Checker

 WCAG Version History

-Web Content Accessibility Guidelines have evolved to address modern web design needs while maintaining backward compatibility.
+Web Content Accessibility Guidelines have evolved to meet modern web design needs while staying backward compatible.

 - WCAG 1.0 (1999): First formal web accessibility guidelines